MbqIIB/DevOps-Milestone1/README.md

 # DevOps-Milestone1: Configure build Server

+Team Members:
+1. Ayush Gupta
+2. Nishtha Garg
-Name: Shivam Gulati
+3. Shivam Gulati

-Email: sgulati2@ncsu.edu

 We have used Jenkins to configure the build server.
 It would also respond autmatically to post commit events and send build status emails.